$25 OFF4 Quart Silicone Classic Fountain Enema Bag - Black (0.9 lbs) MORE INFO |

 What are the symptoms of colon health problems?

-Overpopulation of unhealthy bacteria can result in a glut of health problems.
-Constipation, bloating, gas, and cramping are all common symptoms of colon health problems and overpopulation of bacteria or intercellular parasites, while frequent or reoccurring gastrointestinal infections may indicate more serious and chronic colonic parasites.
+Gut bacteria plays a large role in the health of your entire body, including supplying essential nutrients, synthesizing vitamin K, aiding in the digestion of cellulose, and promoting angiogenesis and enteric nerve function.
+Because of this, overpopulation of unhealthy bacteria can result in a glut of health problems.
+Constipation, bloating, gas, and cramping are all common symptoms of colon health problems and overpopulation of bacteria or intercellular parasites, while frequent or reoccurring gastrointestinal infections may indicate more serious colonic parasites or chronic disease.

 What effects do colon health problems have on my overall health and longevity?